KAZAKHSTAN: Five more Sunni Muslim "missionaries" imprisoned

 Secret police-initiated prosecutions

-The National Security Committee (KNB) secret police initiated the arrest and prosecution of the five latest Sunni Muslim prisoners of conscience sentenced in Zhambyl District of Almaty Region for alleged Tabligh Jamaat movement.
+The National Security Committee (KNB) secret police initiated the arrest and prosecution of the five latest Sunni Muslim prisoners of conscience sentenced in Zhambyl District of Almaty Region for alleged membership of the Tabligh Jamaat movement.

-Like the previous 41 convicted Sunni Muslims, all five new defendants were convicted under Criminal Code Article 405 (or its equivalent in the old Criminal Code).
+Like the previous 41 convicted Sunni Muslims, all six new defendants were convicted under Criminal Code Article 405 (or its equivalent in the old Criminal Code).

 Article 405, Part 1 punishes "organising the activity of a social or religious association or other organisation after a court decision banning their activity or their liquidation in connection with extremism or terrorism they have carried out" with a fine or up to six years' imprisonment.